-The procedure described so far considered single samples and single returns, i.e., the delay period always ends before the next sample is taken, as briefly explained in \cite{vanderMerwe.2004b,Gopalakrishnan.2011,Zhao.2015}.
-In case multiple samples are drawn before the first return, the information of the respective sample-state estimates must be maintained during the corresponding delay periods.
-Consequently, at each delayed sample, state vector and P-matrix must be further augmented, increasing the degree of augmentation $n_\mathrm{a}$ with each sample.
-For instance, two consecutive samples taken at $s1$ and $k=s2 > s1$ require the following augmentation to ensure that the cross covariance between online entries and individual sample-states is considered like in the single augmentation case
+The procedure described so far considered single samples and single returns, i.e., the delay period always ends before the next sample is taken \cite{vanderMerwe.2004b,Gopalakrishnan.2011,Zhao.2015}.
+In the case that multiple samples are drawn before the first return, the information of the respective sample-state estimates must be maintained during the corresponding delay periods.
+Consequently, at each delayed sample, state vector and $P$-matrix must be further augmented, which increases the degree of augmentation $n_\mathrm{a}$ with each sample.
+For instance, two consecutive samples taken at $s_1$ and $k=s_2 > s_1$ require the following augmentation to ensure that the cross-covariance between online entries and individual sample states is considered like in the single augmentation case

-The lower right off-diagonal block entries of the P-matrix in Eq.~\eqref{eq:augmentation_multiple} are zero as the samples are considered independent of each other.
-Time updates at time $k > s2$ during the delay period with zero-augmentation as per Eqs.~\eqref{eq:x_ODE_augmented} and \eqref{eq:meth:aug_of_F_and_Q} deliver augmented priors of state and P-matrix
+The lower right off-diagonal block entries of the $P$-matrix in Eq.~\eqref{eq:augmentation_multiple} are zero as the samples are considered to be independent of each other.
+Time updates at time $k > s_2$ during the delay period with zero-augmentation as per Eqs.~\eqref{eq:x_ODE_augmented} and \eqref{eq:meth:aug_of_F_and_Q} deliver augmented priors of state and $P$-matrix

-where sample-state entries remain constant.
-The same holds for measurement updates during minor instances: Appropriately augmenting the indicator matrix $M_k$ with zeros analogous to \eqref{eq:meth:M_during_delay} results in
+where the sample-state entries remain constant.
+The same holds for measurement updates during minor instances.
+Appropriately augmenting the indicator matrix $M_k$ with zeros analogous to \eqref{eq:meth:M_during_delay} results in

-For measurement updates at major instances, the indicator matrix $M_k$ must have identity block matrices in those blocks corresponding to sample-states whose measurements return at the major instance.
-For example, if the measurements of the second sample $s2$ return \textit{before} those of the first sample $s1$ (known as \textit{out-of-sequence} measurements \cite{Gopalakrishnan.2011}), the indicator matrix $M_k$ ensures an update of the online entries and sample-state entries of $s2$, but avoids an update of sample-state entries of $s1$ through
+For measurement updates at major instances, the indicator matrix $M_k$ must have identity block matrices in those blocks corresponding to sample states whose measurements return at the major instance.
+For example, if the measurements of the second sample $s_2$ return \textit{before} those of the first sample $s_1$ (known as \textit{out-of-sequence} measurements \cite{Gopalakrishnan.2011}), the indicator matrix $M_k$ ensures an update of the online entries and sample-state entries of $s_2$, but avoids an update of sample-state entries of $s_1$ through